Lachen, Switzerland: Demographics

 In the 2007 election the most popular party was the SVP which received 43.2% of the vote.
 The next three most popular parties were the FDP (19.4%), the SPS (19.1%) and the CVP (13.9%).

 In Lachen about 69.2% of the adult population (between 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Lachen has an unemployment rate of 1.98%.
 As of 2005, there were 61 people employed in the primary economic sector and about 7 businesses involved in this sector.
 859 people are employed in the secondary sector and there are 84 businesses in this sector.
 2,686 people are employed in the tertiary sector, with 370 businesses in this sector.

 According to the 2000 census, 4,141 or 66.0% of the population are Roman Catholic, while 984 or 15.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 179 individuals (or about 2.85% of the population) who belong to the Orthodox Church, and there are less than 5 individuals who belong to another Christian church.
 There are less than 5 individuals who are Jewish, and 413 (or about 6.58% of the population) who are Muslim.
 There are 38 individuals (or about 0.61% of the population) who belong to another church (not listed on the census), 336 (or about 5.36% of the population) are agnostic or atheist, and 178 individuals (or about 2.84% of the population) did not answer the question.

 The historic population is given in the following table:

 Weather

 Lachen has an average of 149.1 days of rain per year and receives on average 1428 mm of precipitation.
 The wettest month is August during which time Lachen receives an average of 186 mm of precipitation.
 During this month there is precipitation for an average of 14.2 days.
 The month with the most days of precipitation is May, with an average of 14.7, but with only 139 mm of precipitation.
 The driest month of the year is January with an average of 80 mm of precipitation over 14.2 days.

 Transportation

 The municipality is located on the A3 motorway.

-Lachen railway station is a stop on the Zürich S-Bahn services S2, which runs every half-hour between Zürich and Ziegelbrücke, and S25, which runs hourly between Zürich and Linthal.
+Lachen railway station is a stop on the Lake Zürich left-bank railway line and served by the Zürich S-Bahn services S2, which runs every half-hour between Zürich and Ziegelbrücke, and S25, which runs hourly between Zürich and Linthal.
 The journey time to Zürich is between 30 and 40 minutes.